9 Super Helpful Business Tools in a Startup Founder’s Toolset

 The tool has become an integral part of our everyday business operations – If I want to assign a new task to an employee, all I have to do is to insert a label such as ‘Task: employee name.’
 Once the task is done, the employee can add another label ‘Task: done’ and I will know that the task is finished.
 It is that simple and efficient.

-This article was just a small consolidation of many, many software tools that I have used in the course of running my business.
+This article was just a small consolidation of many, many business management software that I have used in the course of running my business.